Praveenkumar0008/CE46027-2026/26CEM5R11/Assignment-2/README.md

 Result:

-KNNR performed better than MLR.
+KNNR achieved better predictive accuracy than MLR, with a higher R2 and lower RMSE and MAE.
+However, MLR had lower prediction time and lower prediction memory.

 File Structure: